-- In the Meridium APM Framework, open or create a record that uses a custom-layout datasheet containing a field that you want to add to an existing group. - 2.
+- 1. In the Meridium APM Framework, open or create a record that uses a custom-layout datasheet containing a field that you want to add to an existing group. - 2.
 Access the Customize <Family Caption> Datasheet window. - 3.
 In the datasheet, select the field that you want to add to an existing group.
 Only active fields can be added to custom-layout datasheets. - 4.
-Drag the selected field to the desired group.

-The field is added to the group.

-5. On the Customize <Family Caption> Datasheet window, click the 📦 button.
+Drag the selected field to the desired group. - The field is added to the group. - 5.
+On the Customize <Family Caption> Datasheet window, click the button.
+Your changes are saved.